The Okanagan phenomenon

 “while the moral claim of independent adult children may be more tenuous, a large body of case law exists suggesting that, if the size of the estate permits and in the absence of circumstances which negate the existence of such an obligation, some provision for such children should be made.”

-The B.C. court may take many factors into account to determine the existence and extent of a parent’s moral obligation to an independent adult child including (but not limited to) estrangement, extent and quality of the parent child relationship, the presence of abuse, whether all children are treated the same (or whether differential treatment is due to gender, sexual orientation, choice of lifestyle or partner), and the needs of each child, to name a few.
+The BC court may take many factors into account to determine the existence and extent of a parent’s moral obligation to an independent adult child including (but not limited to) estrangement, extent and quality of the parent child relationship, the presence of abuse, whether all children are treated the same (or whether differential treatment is due to gender, sexual orientation, choice of lifestyle or partner), and the needs of each child, to name a few.
 Understanding one’s moral obligations and engaging in proper planning now, can avoid or minimize the consequences of a wills variation action when you are gone, and may also avoid the emotional and financial costs of litigation that can tear a family apart.
 This is a particularly important planning consideration for modern and blended families.
+Read our blog post on tailored estate planning for families for more information.

 As there are costs and benefits of each estate planning tool, each client’s assets, planning goals and unique family situation must be considered to evaluate options and customize an individualized estate plan to meet their unique circumstances.